adammatthes/green_tree/tensor/README.md

 if err != nil {
 	// handle error
 }

+// alternate helper function, similar to InitTensor64
+// note the change in argument order to account for variadic uint64 t, err = InitRandomTensor64(10.0, 100, 2)
 ```

 You can also initialize a target tensor that represents your expected values